xKiwiLabs xKiwiLabs

 How I Got Here

-From that early VR work through to my PhD in the early 2000s, I was building basic VR and graphics applications for research experiments, along with analysis tools and packages for my own and colleagues’ research.
-I continued this following my PhD — building custom research applications, real-time sensing systems, computational models, and data analysis pipelines for myself and for others across multiple institutions.
-I wrote the software that collected the data, analysed it, and often generated the figures for the papers.
-Coding wasn’t a side skill — it was the engine that made my research possible.
+That background has been central to my academic career.
+From early VR work in the late 1990s through my PhD and beyond, I built the research applications, real-time sensing systems, computational models, and data analysis pipelines my work depended on, often the software that collected the data, analysed it, and generated the figures for the papers.
+Coding wasn’t a side skill; it was the engine that made my research possible.

 AI Didn’t Start in 2023

-The Coding Advantage — and Why It’s No Longer a Barrier
+The Coding Advantage, and Why It’s No Longer a Barrier

 I won’t pretend that being a lifelong coder hasn’t helped.
 It absolutely has.
-Knowing how to code meant I could automate repetitive tasks, build custom tools, process data at scale, and integrate systems together — long before AI made any of that easier.
+Knowing how to code meant I could automate repetitive tasks, build custom tools, process data at scale, and integrate systems together, long before AI made any of that easier.
 That head start compounded over decades.

 But here’s what’s changed: you don’t need that head start anymore.

 The barrier to entry has collapsed.
 The tools that gave me a decades-long advantage are now accessible to anyone willing to spend a few hours learning the basics.
 And you can start for nothing.
-VS Code — the code editor I use for almost everything — is free.
-GitHub Copilot — an AI assistant that lives inside it — is free for academics and students.
-Most foundation models — ChatGPT, Claude, Gemini — have free tiers that are often all you need, at least to start with.
-And if you’re concerned about privacy, you can run models locally on your own machine using Ollama or LM Studio, both also free.
+VS Code is free.
+GitHub Copilot is free for academics and students.
+Most foundation models (ChatGPT, Claude, Gemini) have free tiers that are often all you need to start, and if you’re concerned about privacy you can run models locally with Ollama or LM Studio, both also free.
+You can get a long way before you ever need to spend a cent.

 Why This Site Exists

 That’s xKiwiLabs.
-It started back in the 2000s as my studio identity for side projects — building research applications and tools for colleagues.
+It started back in the 2000s as my studio identity for side projects, building research applications and tools for colleagues.
 I’ve revamped it as a platform for sharing the AI-assisted workflows, tools, and guides that I think can genuinely help academics and students work better.

 Everything here is free, open-source, and built in the open.
-The blog posts are my perspective — opinionated, practical, based on what I actually use.
+The blog posts are my perspective: opinionated, practical, based on what I actually use.
 The guides are the reference material: step-by-step instructions, prompt templates, tool recommendations.
 I’ll keep both updated as things change, because they will.

 What’s Coming

-If you’re a researcher, academic, or student who’s curious about how AI tools can fit into your work — but you’ve been put off by the technical barrier or haven’t known where to start — this site is for you.
+If you’re a researcher, academic, or student who’s curious about how AI tools can fit into your work, but you’ve been put off by the technical barrier or haven’t known where to start, this site is for you.
 You don’t need to be a coder.
 You don’t need to be technical.
 You just need to be willing to try something new.

 Welcome.
 Let’s get started.